Electrical stimulation for the pelvic floor

 This can be:

-- Lack of contact with the skin or tissue being stimulated ( vaginal walls or rectum in the case of pelvic floor conditions)
+- Lack of contact with the skin or tissue being stimulated (vaginal walls or rectum if being used internally for pelvic floor conditions)

 - Broken wire in the lead

-You can download our troubleshooting instructions to see how to fix any of these problems.
+You can also download our troubleshooting instructions to see how to fix any of these problems.

 The material presented in this information sheet is intended as an information source only.
 The information is provided solely on the basis that readers will be responsible for making their own assessment of the matters presented herein and are advised to verify all relevant representations, statements and information.
 The information should not be considered complete and should not be used in place of the advice of a health care provider.
 Pelvic Floor Exercise does not accept liability to any person for the information or advice provided in this sheet, or for loss or damages incurred as a result of reliance upon the material contained herein.